1960 U-2 incident: Event

 Dubbed "Grand Slam", the flight was to leave the base in Peshawar and overfly the Soviet Union.
 The photographic targets included the Soviet's ICBM launch pads: two at Baikonur Cosmodrome and four at Plesetsk Cosmodrome.
 Another target was Chelyabinsk-65 (today, Mayak), an important industrial center of plutonium processing.
 The flight would end with a landing at Bodø in Norway.

-On 28 April 1960, a U.S. Lockheed U-2C spy plane, Article 358, was ferried from Incirlik Air Base in Turkey to the U.S. base at Peshawar airport by pilot Glen Dunaway.
-Fuel for the aircraft had been ferried to Peshawar the previous day in a U.S. Air Force C-124 transport.
+On 28 April 1960, a US Lockheed U-2C spy plane, Article 358, was ferried from Incirlik Air Base in Turkey to the US base at Peshawar airport by pilot Glen Dunaway.
+Fuel for the aircraft had been ferried to Peshawar the previous day in a US Air Force C-124 transport.
 An Air Force C-130 followed, carrying the ground crew, mission pilot Captain Francis Powers, and backup pilot Bob Ericson.
 On the morning of 29 April, the crew in Badaber was informed that the mission had been delayed by one day.
 As a result, Ericson flew Article 358 back to Incirlik and John Shinn ferried another U-2C, Article 360 56–6693, from Incirlik to Peshawar.
 On 30 April, the mission was delayed one day further because of bad weather over the Soviet Union.

 The weather improved and on 1 May, 15 days before the scheduled opening of the east–west summit conference in Paris, Powers took off for Grand Slam in Article 360.

 The U-2 flight was expected, and all units of the Soviet Air Defence Forces in the Central Asia, Kazakhstan, Siberia, Ural, and later in the USSR European Region and Extreme North, were placed on red alert.
 Soon after the aircraft was detected, Lieutenant General of the Air Force Yevgeniy Savitskiy ordered the air-unit commanders "to attack the violator by all alert flights located in the area of foreign plane's course, and to ram if necessary".